raveljs/ravel/README.md

 // you can inject your own Modules and npm dependencies into Routes
 @inject('koa-bodyparser', 'fs', 'custom-module')
-class MyRoutes extends Routes {
+@Routes('/') // base path for all routes in this class class MyRoutes {
   // The constructor for a `Routes` class must call `super()` with the base
   // path for all routes within that class.
 Koa path parameters such as
   // :something are supported.
   constructor (bodyParser, fs, custom) {
-    super('/'); // base path for all routes in this class this.bodyParser = bodyParser(); // make bodyParser middleware available this.fs = fs;
+    this.bodyParser = bodyParser(); // make bodyParser middleware available
+    this.fs = fs;
     this.custom = custom;